 Common FAQs

-As of February 2025, the Trump Executive order is blocked nationwide by Injunction.
+As of July 2025, the Trump Executive order is blocked nationwide by Injunction.
 So, your kid will get US Citizenship.
+This nationwide blocking is after the Supreme Court decision as the new lawsuit is categorized as Class Action Lawsuit.

 Technically, even if the EO goes into effect, your kid will get their parent’s birth country citizenship by default.
 So, there is no advantage of leaving the US.
 On the other hand, it may even be advantageous if the EO is canceled by courts in the future, then your kid will get US citizenship.
 So, you will not lose anything by staying in the US.